SD-Suman/old-website/_posts/2014-3-3-Hello-World.md

 - conda env create -n <your_prefered_env_name> --file environment.yml

 You may temporarily copy the environment file to your home folder or change the path in terminal to access the file.
 I do the first.

+#### Creating Alias

+This is the most helpful thing since you do this everyday.
+I have also recently shifted to jupyer lab from jupyter notebook and it is a bliss how it defaults to the previously opened files as is - even in my fresh install!